mikatpt/dotfiles/README.md

     - `nvim/language/keybindings.vim`

 ## Neovim setup
-* After running the install scripts, run these commands:
+* If you would like syntax highlighting, autocomplete, and formatting, run below commands for the relevant languages.
 ```
 npm i -g typescript typescript-language-server pyright graphql-language-service-cli
 # In nvim